 SD-WAN ADDS INTELLIGENCE TO A TRADITIONAL HYBRID WAN

-Hybrid WAN has very little operational intelligence.
-It simply directs traffic over the same route each time, only using a different path if the primary path is no longer available.
-But when SD-WAN manages the hybrid WAN, traffic is automatically manipulated and controlled to ensure the right traffic flows over the best connections and paths at all times.
-The control uses integrated business policies that automatically and proactively adjust traffic depending on changing network conditions, and based on application requirements.
-Multiple connections of any type are virtualized through a software overlay that leverages the entire aggregated bandwidth, and orchestrated with granular automated policies.
+Hybrid WAN has very little operational intelligence because it simply directs traffic over the same route each time, only using a different path if the primary path is no longer available.
+On the other hand, SD-WAN managed hybrid WAN allows for traffic to be automatically manipulated and controlled to ensure that only the right traffic flows over the best possible connections and paths at any given time.
+The control uses integrated business policies that automatically and proactively adjust traffic based on changing network conditions and application requirements.
+Multiple connections of any type are virtualized through a software overlay that leverages the entire aggregated bandwidth and orchestrated with granular policies that automate the entire process.

-Secure SD-WAN identifies over 2800 specific applications and uses that knowledge to apply a range of network and security policies to the network connections.
-This includes mapping applications to particular WAN connections (e.g. core business applications to MPLS and consumer web traffic to broadband), prioritizing applications, and assigning application security policies and enforcement (e.g. blocking certain types of web content), etc.
+Secure SD-WAN identifies over 2800 specific applications and uses that knowledge to apply a range of network and security policies to all application connections.
+This includes mapping applications to particular WAN connections (e.g. core business applications to MPLS or consumer web traffic to broadband), prioritizing applications, and assigning application security policies and enforcement (e.g. blocking certain types of web content), etc.

-SD-WAN ADVANTAGES FOR MANAGED SERVICE AND ENTERPRISE DEPLOYMENTS
+ADVANTAGES OF DEPLOYING SD-WAN FOR MANAGED SERVICES AND ENTERPRISE DEPLOYMENTS

-A Secure SD-WAN architecture, is a software-based and cloud-native, multi-tenant, multi-service software platform, with primary components including routing, SD-WAN and multi-layered security functions.
+A Secure SD-WAN architecture is a software-based, cloud-native, multi-tenant, multi-service software platform, with primary components including routing, SD-WAN, and multi-layered security functions.

-Secure SD-WAN enables organizations to migrate from legacy WANs, transforming them into software-defined branch networks with superior business agility, robust security and reliability, and lower TCO.
+Secure SD-WAN enables organizations to migrate from legacy WANs, transforming them into a software-defined enterprise and branch networks with superior business agility, robust security, and reliability, and lower TCO.

 MULTIPLE DEPLOYMENT OPTIONS

 Secure SD-WAN is a software-based NFV solution with a broad set of deployment options.
-It can be deployed directly on bare metal x86 servers, white-box appliances, virtual machines (VMware ESXi, KVM) and containers.
+Secure SD-WAN can be deployed directly on bare metal x86 servers, white-box appliances, virtual machines (VMware ESXi, KVM), and containers.
 Customers can select the best infrastructure for their SD-WAN deployment at both the data center/PoP and branch offices, without being constrained by proprietary hardware.
 This results in significantly lower CapEx and design flexibility.

 Secure SD-WAN is built with a VNF-based architecture that includes network and security functions that eliminate costly and complex single-function appliance sprawl.
 Customers benefit from zero-touch provisioning when deploying a full-featured set of network and security capabilities, all within a single branch appliance.